joshpetit/toggle_dnd/README.md

 ### Keyboard Shortcut
-Create a keyboard shortcut in settings panel to quickly toggle the setting.
+Create a keyboard shortcut in settings panel to quickly toggle the script.
 ```
 Settings > Keyboard Shortcuts > Custom Shortcuts > +
 ```